-Springfield has at least one fine old Route 66 motel: the Route 66 Rail Haven (203 S. Glenstone Ave., 417/866-1963 or 800/670-7234, $79 and up), on the corner of old Route 66 and US-65.
+Springfield has at least one fine old Route 66 motel: the Route 66 Rail Haven (203 S. Glenstone Ave., 417/866-1963 or 800/780 7234, $75 and up), on the corner of old Route 66 and US-65.
 Open since 1938, it has been fully modernized and now is a Best Western affiliate with a railroad theme.
-A mile away on old Route 66 is one of the earliest and most stylish models of the Steak ’n Shake burger chain (1158 St. Louis St., 417/866-6109, daily 24 hours).
+A mile (1.6 km) away on old Route 66 is one of the earliest and most stylish models of the Steak ’n Shake burger chain (1158 St. Louis St., 417/866-6109, 24 hours daily).
 This is one of the last ones where carhops still bring your food to your car (during daylight hours).

-A middle-American mecca, mixing equal parts Las Vegas glitz and Myrtle Beach summer fun, Branson is a century-old Ozark resort town that hit the big time in the 1980s through clever promotion and cunning repackaging of country-and-Western music and God-fearing recreation.
+A middle-American mecca, mixing equal parts Las Vegas glitz and Myrtle Beach summer fun, Branson is a century-old Ozark resort town that hit the big time in the 1980s through clever promotion and cunning repackaging of country-and-western music and God-fearing recreation.
 There are well over 50 major performance venues in Branson, and looking down the list of luminaries who have played here—the Osmond Brothers, Tony Orlando, and Jim “I Don’t Like Spiders and Snakes” Stafford—you’d think that anyone who had a hit record or a TV show, or can still sing and smile at the same time, can have their own showcase theater.
-To cater to the estimated 7.2 million annual visitors, the range of shows keeps expanding, at times including such exotic offerings as Acrobats of China or the Beatles-themed Liverpool Legends.
+To cater to the estimated 7.2 million annual visitors, the range of shows keeps expanding, at times including such exotic offerings as Acrobats of China or The Beatles-themed Liverpool Legends.

 What originally put Branson on the tourist map was not music but a book: The Shepherd of the Hills, by Harold Bell Wright.
-Set in and around Branson and published in 1907, it was a huge bestseller, adapted in the 1930s into an outdoor stage play, with performances continuing into the 21st century.
+Set in and around Branson and published in 1907, it was a huge best-seller, adapted in the 1930s into an outdoor stage play, with performances continuing into the 21st century.